2rius/dart-transformer/README.md

 Laravel package for converting PHP classes and types to Dart equivalents, with special support for [Spatie Laravel Data](https://spatie.be/docs/laravel-data/v4/introduction) classes and PHP enums.

 This package is heavily inspired by [Spatie's TypeScript Transformer](https://spatie.be/docs/typescript-transformer/v2/introduction), but targets Dart instead of TypeScript.
+Like the TypeScript transformer, it can find ALL transformable classes and consolidate them into a single output file.

 ## Features